ElektraInitiative/libelektra/doc/tutorials/merge.md

 ## Arrays

-cmerge uses LibGit2 to handle arrays in an efficient manner.
+merge uses LibGit2 to handle arrays in an efficient manner.

 ```sh
 echo "one\